alvaro-rodrigues/fifa-infovis/README.md

 ## About the project

 This is the final project for the [DCC030 - Data Visualization](https://homepages.dcc.ufmg.br/~raquelcm/index.php?alias=visualizacao) class.
 It consists in different visualization using data from the EA Sports FIFA game.
 It is mainly based on FIFA 20 data, but previus versions of the game were considered in some visualizations.
-The data used can be founded on Kaggle [here](https://www.kaggle.com/stefanoleone992/fifa-20-complete-player-dataset).
+The data used can be found on Kaggle [here](https://www.kaggle.com/stefanoleone992/fifa-20-complete-player-dataset).

 ### Built With